Koziev/Rifma/README.md

 ### Structure of dataset

-The dataset is a list of tuples each containing the following fields:
+Each entry in the dataset is a tuple with the following fields:

-`poem_text` - the poem plain text.
+`poem_text` - The poem plain text.

-`accentuation_markup` - the poem text with accentuation using \u0301 for primary stress positions and \u0302 for secondary ones.
+`accentuation_markup` - The poem text with stress annotations.
+Primary stresses are marked with \u0301, and secondary stresses with \u0302.

+`rhyme_scheme` - The rhyme scheme of the poem.
+If not applicable, this field is null.
-`rhyme_scheme` - rhyme sceme information. `null` if not assigned, `ABAB` for the case when the first line rhymes with the third, and the second with the fourth, and so on.
+Common patterns include `ABAB` (where the first line rhymes with the third, and the second with the fourth).

 ### Statistics